MikaBerglund/PeeDeeFul/README.md

 [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) application that exposes HTTP triggered functions that do the heavy lifting.

-The server application takes the serialized PDF DOM sent by *PeeDeeFul.Client* and deserializes it to a similar DOM using [MigraDoc and PDFsharp](https://www.nuget.org/packages/PDFsharp-MigraDoc-gdi/) and turns the DOM into an actual PDF document.
+The server application takes the serialized PDF DOM sent by *PeeDeeFul.Client* and turns the DOM into an actual PDF document.
 These libraries are only available for the full .NET Framework and cannot be used in applications targetting *.NET Core* or *.NET Standard*.

 Allthough you can communicate directly with the HTTP endpoints exposed by the application, it is easier to do with the *PeeDeeFul.Client* library.